nathancatania/ns-notification-templates/user/block/Block - Password Protected File.md

 Title:
 ```
 Blocked.
-This file is protected.
+This file is locked and can't be shared.
 ```

 Subtitle: